 Indian Plum is a tall deciduous shrub that produces small edible berries.
-The nutritious berries have a delicious cherry like flavor after they have fully ripened.
+The nutritious berries are a native food that have a delicious cherry like flavor after they have fully ripened.
 They are occasionally slightly bitter but cooking or drying the fruits easily removes any undesirable bitterness.
 The berries are rich in potassium, dietary fiber and vitamin K.

 The Indian Plum is a highly desirable ornamental for native gardens.
 The Indian Plum produces small, beautiful, white flowers in early March that become pendant with the lengthening days.
 The flowers and leaves have a rich almond fragrance.
 The small fruits are a deep purple color.